Home town course

 It has many elevations changes and can be played in 60-90 minutes if you don't push yourself to get done quickly and just enjoy the walk.

 Cons: Sign posts by holes are regularly vandalized and therefore most of them are missing.
-On a windy day with the hills in play on this course it can be near impossible to even shoot rec par for an average player.
+On a windy day with the hills in play on this course, and the complete lack of cover, it can be near impossible to even shoot rec par for an average player.
 Though a player of higher skill will find this course quite easy on any calm day.

 After it rains hole 10 can be under water in the middle for a week at a time.
 Nothing more than a few inches but still making it a pain to play around without getting your shoes all wet.